prochazkaml/useful-scripts/README.md

 **midiserver** starts a MIDI server so that other applications (MidiEditor, DOSBox etc.) can use MIDI.

-A demostration of this script can be found [here](https://raw.githubusercontent.com/prochazkaml/useful-scripts/master/vids/midi.mkv). **TBD**
+A demostration of these scripts can be found [here](https://raw.githubusercontent.com/prochazkaml/useful-scripts/master/vids/midi.mkv). **TBD**

 Uses [fluidsynth](https://github.com/FluidSynth/fluidsynth) and the [Fluid R3 Soundfont](https://member.keymusician.com/Member/FluidR3_GM/index.html).